danielathome19/AP-Computer-Science/Notes/Unit_00.md

 System.out.println("This is a simple Java program!");
 ```

-This code could be ran in a Java file, named **PrintingTest.java** for example, by pasting the code snippet into our template as follows:
+This code could be run in a Java file, named **PrintingTest.java** for example, by pasting the code snippet into our template as follows:
 ```java
 public class PrintingTest {
   public static void main(String[] args) {